uwidia/EIHR-PROT/README.md

 The preprocessing and representation-building stages are already implemented.
 That includes structure download and cleanup, cleaned FASTA generation, per-residue ESM embedding extraction into shards, manifest creation, graph shard construction aligned to the ESM shards, and sequence-side scalar attention pooling.

 The full end-to-end multimodal predictor is **not finished yet**.
-The homology prior integration, reliability gate, and final GO classifier are still in progress.
+The Final GO classifier is still in progress.
 The current codebase should be read as a research pipeline under construction rather than a finished training framework.

 ---